helloextend/storybook-challenge/README.md

 $ yarn
 $ yarn start
 ```
 3. Open localhost:6006 on your browser to track your progress.
+There should be a single UI component labeled as "Offers Modal" to preview the state of your changes.

 https://user-images.githubusercontent.com/13429481/125835080-c4267912-61cb-456a-b608-b8801e1d1fb8.mov

+4. Update the class names, IDs, and/or identifiers on the JSX file as needed inside `OffersModal.jsx`, and customize your styles inside `offers-modal.css`.
+Good luck!

 # Questions / Feedback